Q. On a motorway, the hard shoulder should be used

 You can use the free service from www.monkey.co.uk to practice the theory test.

 This is an online version of the test which includes the full question bank.

 People with disabilities

 The theory test is designed specifically for people who are dyslexic, partially sighted, slightly deaf or have other disabilities.
-When booking the test the candidate must specify there disability and make sure that they tell the booking agency exactly what they require.
+When booking the test the candidate must specify their disability and make sure that they tell the booking agency exactly what they require.
 The DSA may ask the candidate to provide a doctor‚Äôs note or a letter on headed paper from a school or college to confirm their condition.
-More details can be found on the dealing with disability when driving page of the website.
+More details can be found on the "dealing with disability when driving page" of the website.